Norost/nrfs/Specification/object_store.rst

 Free & allocated space is tracked in a log.
 When loading the filesystem this log is replayed to initialize the allocator.
 When allocating or freeing space a new entry is appended.
-The space map Space Map  is occasionaly rewritten to reduce space usage.
+The log is occasionaly rewritten to reduce space usage.
 By default, all space is assumed to be free.

 Storage